readytensor/rt-datasets-fars/README.md

 To facilitate the model evaluation and ensure a robust understanding of the model's performance, the dataset is divided into training and testing subsets performed using random sampling.
 Specifically:

-- **Training Set**: Comprising 80% of the total samples, this subset will primarily be used for training machine learning models.
+- **Training Set**: Comprising 80% of the total samples, this subset is intended for training machine learning models.

 - **Test Set**: The remaining 20% of the samples are reserved for testing.
 Notably, the targets for this test set have been withheld to ensure unbiased evaluation.
-This approach ensures that the model's accuracy, precision, recall, and other performance metrics are assessed based on its predictions for unseen data.

 This random 80/20 split ensures that models are not overfitting to the data, and it offers a reliable evaluation metric for gauging their real-world performance.